 Our study makes the following contributions.
 First, we fill in the research gap of investigating the impact of the review tag function in online markets.
-Prior studies on tag function largely focused on algorithms and techniques for review summarization [13, 35], our research contributes to the understanding of the its role in online markets and shows its impact on product evaluation as well as product review's helpfulness perception.
+Prior studies on tag function largely focused on algorithms and techniques for review summarization (Hu and Liu 2004; Tsaparas et al. 2011), our research contributes to the understanding of the its role in online markets and shows its impact on product evaluation as well as product review's helpfulness perception.

 Second, our findings add value to the current understanding of consumers' product and review perception during review consumption.
-As IS scholars have increasingly recognized the important impact of review texts [10, 36, 37], tag function, as a tool integrating the textual power in reviews, shows its effectiveness in influencing consumers information consumption.
-Also, our conclusions of helpfulness perception supplement the existing research on the role of review variance.
-As prior studies reach inconclusive results on the impact of review variance on review helpfulness perception, we found that sellers could benefit from a slight variance of product opinions.
+As IS scholars have increasingly recognized the important impact of review texts (Chevalier and Mayzlin 2006; Archak et al. 2011; Bao and Chau 2016), tag function, as a tool integrating the textual power in reviews, shows its effectiveness in influencing consumers information consumption.
+Also, our conclusions of helpfulness perception supplements the existing research on the role of review variance.
+As prior studies reaches inconclusive results on the impact of review variance on review helpfulness perception, we found that sellers could benefit from a slight variance of product opinions.